Girl, Woman, Other | Intersectional feminism in modern Britain

 Firstly, one thing that comes across about this novel is the unconventional use of punctuation.
 Full stops and commas are mostly absent.
 Moreover, paragraphs do not seem to follow any syntactical logic.
 It feels as if readers are experiencing a piece of poetry rather than prose.
 Thus, reading becomes a very smooth act: it is like floating amongst short stories.

 A similar use of punctuation is not merely a stylistic choice.
-Evaristo’s protest against our contemporary patriarchal racialized society is made evident by the elimination of conventional punctuation.
+Evaristo’s protest against our contemporary patriarchal racialized society is made evident by eliminating conventional punctuation.
 The decision to do so is a manifesto of intersectional feminism in modern Britain.
 In fact, complex punctuation can be said to mirror the complexity of the women in the book.
-Taken to the extreme, the absence of punctuation offers to women the freedom of self-expression.
+Taken to the extreme, the absence of punctuation offers women the freedom of self-expression.
 Such appears to be the thinking.

 Yet what pools them together is not just their being women, but black women in post-colonial Britain.
 They are all facing tough socio-political struggles as a result of their race.
-This is what makes them a manifesto not simply of feminism, but of intersectional feminism.
+This makes them a manifesto not simply of feminism but of intersectional feminism.
 “What does it mean to be a woman of color in today’s society?
 What is privilege?
-How can I get privilege?” are just some of the difficult questions Evaristo’s characters ask themselves.
+How can I get privilege?” are just some of the problematic questions Evaristo’s characters ask themselves.

 A feeling of support and respect is also the red thread that unites Evaristo’s characters in Girl, Woman, Other.
-This is most remarkable in the final chapter where all characters gather at Amma’s theatre premiere.
-They are girls, women, other: weird, queer, stunning.
+This is most remarkable in the final chapter, where all characters gather at Amma’s theatre premiere.
+They are girls, women, and others: weird, queer, and stunning.
 Most importantly, as women, they are complex.
-Yet, complex is not complicated: complex is beautiful.
+Yet, the complex is not complicated: complex is beautiful.